Kaohsiung: Demographics

-As of December 2018, Kaohsiung city has a population of 2,773,533 people, making it the third-largest city after New Taipei and Taichung, and a population density of 939.59 people per square kilometer.
-Within the city, Fongshan District is the most populated district with a population of 359,519 people, while Sinsing District is the most densely populated district with a population density of 25,820 people per square kilometer.
+As of August 2025, Kaohsiung has a population of 2,722,984 people, making it the third-largest city after New Taipei and Taichung, and a population density of 922.47 people per square kilometer.
+Within the city, Fongshan District is the most populated district with a population of 354,455 people, while Sinsing District is the most densely populated district with a population density of 25,052 people per square kilometer.

 Ethnic composition

 Han Chinese

 As in most Taiwanese cities or counties, the majority of the population are Han Chinese.
 The Chinese are divided into 3 subgroups: Hoklo, Hakka, and Waishengren.
 The Hoklo and Waishengren mostly live in flatland townships and the city centre, while the majority of the Hakka population lives in the suburbs or rural townships of the northeastern hills.

 Indigenous peoples

 The indigenous peoples of Kaohsiung, who belong to various ethnic groups that speak languages belonging to the Austronesian language family, live mostly in the mountain indigenous district such as Taoyuan or Namasia.
 The main indigenous groups in the city include the Bunun, Rukai, Saaroa and the Kanakanavu.